-- Matches or a lighter

 - Tobacco products

+- Matches or lighters

-- Electronic cigarettes (see definitions), electronic vaping devices, personal vaporizers, electronic nicotine delivery systems, or vials of liquid or other material for use in such devices
+- Electronic cigarettes (see definitions), electronic vaping devices, personal vaporizers, electronic nicotine delivery systems, including Juul and Juul pods, or vials of liquid or other types of material for use in such devices

-- Fireworks or any other pyrotechnic device

-- Smoke or stink bombs

-- Laser pointers (unauthorized use)

-- Pepper spray or other small chemical dispenser sold commercially for personal protection

-- "Look-alike" drugs or items attempted to be passed off as drugs, including non-prescription drugs, medications, or herbal or dietary supplements except as permitted by District policy

-- Razor blades, box cutters, or chains

-- Knives with a blade 51⁄2" or less

-- Hand instrument designed to cut or stab another by being thrown; dagger, including, but not limited to, a dirk, stiletto, or poniard; bowie knife; sword; or spear

-- Fake or "look-alike" weapons

-- Poisons, caustic acids, or other materials that may be toxic to the human body

-- BB gun, air gun, or stun gun - Ammunition, shells, bullets, or gunpowder - Material that is sexually-oriented, pornographic, obscene, or reveals a person's private body parts - Material, including published or electronic items, that promotes or encourages illegal behavior or could threaten school safety - Articles not generally considered to be weapons when the administrator determines that a danger exists or when used in a way that threatens or inflicts bodily injury to another - CD or DVD players, cassette players, electronic games, MP3 players, stereo head sets, or other electronic equipment for other than approved use - Using a cellular telephone or other electronic device inappropriately at school or school-sponsored or school-related activities.
+- Fireworks or any other pyrotechnic device - Smoke or stink bombs - Laser pointers (unauthorized use) - Pepper spray or other small chemical dispenser sold commercially for personal protection - "Look-alike" drugs or items attempted to be passed off as drugs, including non-prescription drugs, medications, or herbal or dietary supplements except as permitted by District policy - Razor blades, box cutters, or chains - Knives with a blade 51⁄2" or less - Hand instrument designed to cut or stab another by being thrown; including, but not limited to, a dirk, stiletto, dagger, poniard, bowie knife, sword, or spear. - Fake or "look-alike" weapons - Poisons, caustic acids, or other materials that may be toxic to the human body - BB gun, air gun, or stun gun - Ammunition, shells, bullets, or gunpowder - Clubs, knuckles, or similar dangerous weapons - Material that is sexually-oriented, pornographic, obscene, or reveals a person's private body parts - Material, including published or electronic items, that promotes or encourages illegal behavior or could threaten school safety - Articles not generally considered to be weapons when the administrator determines that a danger exists or when used in a way that threatens or inflicts bodily injury to another - Using a cellular telephone or other electronic device inappropriately at school or school-sponsored or school-related activities. - CD or DVD players, cassette players, electronic games, MP3 players, stereo head sets, or other electronic equipment for other than approved use